lydiabower/blog/_posts/2016-02-17-announcing-trussles-long-term-partnership-with-zoopla.md

 Trussle is the new hassle-free way to get a mortgage.
 We help first-time buyers and existing homeowners save time and money securing a great-value mortgage online.
 We then continue to monitor your mortgage and help you switch to a better deal later on, so you’re never paying more than you should.

-Check out [trussle.com](https://www.trussle.com) and see what you could save on your mortgage.